Mattlister/FilmDBMain/README.md

 ### User Stories

-* As a user aged between 16 and upwards, I want:
+* For any user, I would like:

-1. The objectives to be met when using the site so there's no confusion and it's easy to navigate around the page.
+1. The objectives of the to be met when using the site so there's no confusion and it's easy to navigate around the page.

 2. As it's a single page application, I wanted the modals to hold more information and allow me to move around and find new content without leaving the page.
 I was able to showcase more using this technique through visual images and video.